 Never use gasohol containing more than 10% ethanol (grain alcohol).

 Never use gasohol containing more than 5% methanol (wood alcohol).
 Gasoline containing methanol must also be blended with cosolvents and corrosion inhibitors.

-Never use gasohol for extended periods and never store this product with gasohol in the fuel system.
+Never store this product with gasohol in the fuel system.